 diff --git a/src/gui/symbology-ng/qgsstylev2managerdialog.cpp b/src/gui/symbology-ng/qgsstylev2managerdialog.cpp index 17d21b9..d8bc2e0 100644 --- a/src/gui/symbology-ng/qgsstylev2managerdialog.cpp +++ b/src/gui/symbology-ng/qgsstylev2managerdialog.cpp @@ -437,6 +437,8 @@ QString QgsStyleV2ManagerDialog::addColorRampStatic( QWidget* parent, QgsStyleV2 // add new symbol to style and re-populate the list style->addColorRamp( name, ramp ); + // TODO groups and tags + style->saveColorRamp( name, ramp, 0, QStringList() ); return name; }

-#5 Updated by Arunmozhi P almost 8 years ago
+#5 Updated by Arunmozhi P over 10 years ago

 IMHO, I think we should perhaps do away with the save() altogether and embrace saveSymbol(...) and saveColorRamp(...) instead.